 Use Instagram Stories for marketing promotions and offers that expire in 24 hours.
 For example, the Story can start with a short video announcement of the sale, then include a picture of the coupon, pictures/videos of the product or service you are offering, a video clip that tells users to redeem the coupon before the Story expires, and a picture with text that tells users how to get the coupon.

-Your Story can include a URL to a landing page, a video that that tells users the link is in your Instagram bio, or a picture that instructs users to Direct Message you for the link.
+Your Story can include a URL to a landing page, a video that tells users the link is in your Instagram bio, or a picture that instructs users to Direct Message you for the link.
 There are many ways to carry out this idea.
 Experiment to see what works!

 Keep in mind that you cannot click through from links in Instagram comments or captions, so make it easy for users to remember or to copy and paste.
 Using Stories for special offers not only creates urgency to act now, but encourages users to check your Stories frequently for new promotions.